-Organizations spend a lot of time, resources, and money on avoiding cyber breaches.
+Organizations spend a lot of time, resources, and money on avoiding data breaches.
 Some organizations even go as far as hiring experts for testing and penetrating company systems to provide assurances of breach mitigation.
 However, breaches do occur, and companies need to spend as much time thinking about breach avoidance today as they do planning for the time when a breach does occur.

-Why is a breach plan so important?
-As the media has begun to focus on cyber breaches—and the general population begins to take an interest—cyber breach mitigation has moved beyond a mere technology issue.
+Why is a data breach plan so important?
+As the media has begun to focus on data breaches—and the general population begins to take an interest—cyber breach mitigation has moved beyond a mere technology issue.
 In other words, the damage of a breach is often determined by the courts of public opinion and perception.
 How companies handle the event can often determine if the company and its leadership will be able to survive the public courts; if the company is publicly traded, the stock price can become an issue, as well.

 The best defense is a proactive, offensive strategy.
 For this to occur, CISOs need to take an active role in preparing for a breach.
-Breach preparation must go beyond technical risk assessments or penetration testing to ensure the IT systems are secure and include key parts of the business.
+Data breach preparation must go beyond technical risk assessments or penetration testing to ensure the IT systems are secure and include key parts of the business.
 This is often documented in the form of a breach-response plan.
 Some organizations might extend existing processes to include cybersecurity, often in the form of a crisis-management plan.
 Whichever way you go, the plan needs to be documented, reviewed, and, most importantly, invoked in preparation exercises.

 A breach-response plan should address, but is not limited to, the following considerations: